ScottLogic/blog/_posts/2013-08-09-windows-phone-app-studio-first-impressions.md

 title: Windows Phone App Studio - Shows Potential ...
 date: 2013-08-09 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 summary: A couple of days ago Microsoft announced Windows Phone App Studio, a web based tool for the rapid creation of Windows Phone applications.
 In this blog post I take this new technology for a spin to see what it's capable of, and the interesting potential it has for creating 'personal' apps.
 layout: default_post
 oldlink: http://www.scottlogic.com/blog/2013/08/09/windows-phone-app-studio-first-impressions.html
 disqus-id: "/2013/08/09/windows-phone-app-studio-first-impressions.html"